-If you’re searching for the perfect firework and have a very specific expectation for how it explodes, how loud the bang, and long it will go on for, Earl and Steven Cassorla of Battle Mountain’s Roller Coaster are the men to talk to.
-And heck, even if you aren’t even remotely particular, the Cassorla brothers are still the right dudes for the task.
-There are no better experts in the wild world of pyrotechnics than the Cassorla brothers, we can promise you that.
+If you’re searching for the perfect firework and have a very specific expectation for how it explodes, how loud the bang, and long it will go on for, Steven Cassorla of Battle Mountain’s Roller Coaster is the man to talk to.
+And heck, even if you aren’t even remotely particular, the Steven Cassorla is still the right dude for the task—there simply is no better expert in the wide world of pyrotechnics, we can promise you that.

-After relocating to Battle Mountain from Rochester, New York, Earl and Steven Cassorla made their pyromaniac childhood dreams come to fruition by opening what’s arguably the best [and zaniest] firework store in the entire state: Roller Coaster Fireworks Outlet.
-The instant you stroll through the front door, Earl and Steven – who is commonly known as Spider – will set you up.
-From Black Cats to the big guns with enough bang to impress even the snootiest of pyromaniacs, this duo not only has quite an impressive inventory, but the extravagantly precise street smarts about each and every item in their inventory to boot.
-They're absolute experts in every sense of the word.
-Plus, the Cassorla brothers will also have all the information on specific restricted, no-firework areas in Nevada, and even what is and isn’t permitted in surrounding states.
+After relocating to Battle Mountain from Rochester, New York, Steven and his brother Earl made their pyromaniac childhood dreams come to fruition by opening what’s arguably the best [and zaniest] firework store in the entire state: Roller Coaster Fireworks Outlet.
+The instant you stroll through the front door, Steven – who is commonly known as Spider – will set you up.
+From Black Cats to the big guns with enough bang to impress even the snootiest of pyromaniacs, Cassorla not only has quite an impressive inventory, but the extravagantly precise street smarts about each and every item in their inventory to boot.
+He's an absolute expert in every sense of the word.
+Plus, Cassorla will also have all the information on specific restricted, no-firework areas in Nevada, and even what is and isn’t permitted in surrounding states.

 As an added bonus, keep your eyes peeled for some attention-grabbing amateur taxidermy in the store, like a chupacabra, cat, skunk, horse head and even a water buffalo.